TaylortheGenie/tfl_bus_safety/README.md

 ## Exploratory Analysis

 - The dashboard provides information on 6 data aspects, mainly the incidents.
 These aspects are:
     - Incident by location; provides the total incidents for the various locations.
-You click on which location you want to anaylse, and the remaining 5 features will relay insights accordingly.
+You click on which location you want to analyse, and the remaining 5 features will relay insights accordingly.
     - Incident by route; provides the total incidents which occured on the various routes.
     - Incident and injury description; groups the type of event leading to the incident by their injuries and provides the frequecny for the occurences.
     - Incidents over time; relays the total number of incidents by months for the various years.